einarwh/experiments-in-powerblog/content/blog-posts/picture-combinators-and-recursive-fish.md

   side ttile2 (rehue >> rehue) rehue
 ```

-We define two corner functions as well, one for the “north-west” and “south-east” corner, another for the “north-east” and the “south-west” corner.
+We define two corner functions as well, one for the "north-west" and "south-east" corner, another for the "north-east" and the "south-west" corner.

 ```fsharp
 let corner ut sideNE sideSW n p =